Badgerati/Pode.Web/docs/Tutorials/Layouts/Container.md

 A container is similar to a card layout, but it has not title, nor can it be collapsed.
 It's a way of group multiple elements together, with the option of making the background of the container transparent.

-A container takes an array of content, that can be either other layouts or raw elements.
+A container takes an array of components via `-Content`, that can be either other layouts or raw elements.

 ## Usage